xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/execute-windows-command.md

 <h1 class="heading"><span class="name">Execute Windows Command</span><span class="command">{R}←⎕CMD Y</span></h1>

 `⎕CMD` executes the Windows Command Processor or UNIX shell or starts another Windows application program.  `⎕CMD` is a synonym of `⎕SH`.
 Either system function may be used in either environment (Windows or UNIX) with exactly the same effect.  `⎕CMD` is probably more natural for the Windows user.
 This section describes the behaviour of `⎕CMD` and `⎕SH` under Windows.
-See "Execute (UNIX) Command: " on page 1 for a discussion of the behaviour of these system functions under UNIX.
+See ["Execute (UNIX) Command: "](execute-unix-command.md) for a discussion of the behaviour of these system functions under UNIX.

 #### Executing the Windows Command Processor